How to save money to travel

 Teamwork makes the travel dream work

 If you’re having trouble putting enough away in your savings account for your dream trip, try teaming up with a friend.
 Pick a destination and work together on the budget.
 Then, help each other identify ways you can save in your everyday life.
-Maybe you swap that weekly spin class for a jog around the lake, or that weekly movie-and-popcorn date for a night of Netflix.
+Maybe you swap that weekly spin class for a jog around the lake, or that weekly movie-and-popcorn date for a night of streaming.
 However you do it, have a travel goal in mind, pursue it together and hold each other accountable for it.
 You could even open a joint savings account with a friend to stash the cash.

 Side hustle with a purpose